OranDanon/Summaries/README.md

 # Summaries
-## If you find those useful please feel free to endorse them in the relevant field in [LinkedIn](https://www.linkedin.com/in/oran-danon-255ba8199/).
+## Feel free to endorse my [LinkedIn](https://www.linkedin.com/in/oran-danon-255ba8199/) in the relevant fields.
 ### Copyright © All rights reserved to Oran Danon

 ### Explanation